Surfing the Dark Web Safely – Keep Yourself Safe

 And much more.

-Take note that some of the above that are for sale on the dark web could be purely shams.
+Note that some of the above for sale on the dark web could be shams.
 They are intended to get your bitcoins without making good on the promise.
 But, if anyone is looking to buy such things, they don’t earn any sympathy as victims of the scam.

 Even as such, it doesn't make the Dark Web any less dangerous or disgusting.